svilupp/svilupp.github.io/scratchpad/rethinking_coding.md

 This is good, it means you don't have to copy&paste and have much less to change to make the function fit your needs and style.
 You simply click to accept the changes based on a diff, and you're done.

-Key tricks: in-editor generation, add more context to the prompt (examples from elsewhere in the codebase are great)
+**Key tricks**: Use In-editor generation, Add more context to the prompt (examples from elsewhere in the codebase are great)

 ## 4. High-level functionality requests (5x)